steveberardi/starplot/docs/examples.md

 ## Map of Orion

-The following code will create a simple map plot that shows the area around the constellation Orion, including a legend and an extra marker for M42 - [The Great Orion Nebula](https://en.wikipedia.org/wiki/Orion_Nebula):
+The following code will create a simple map plot that shows the area around the constellation Orion, including a legend and an ellipse around [Orion's belt](https://en.wikipedia.org/wiki/Orion%27s_Belt):

 ```python
 --8<-- "examples/example_03.py"